 • Grab a bag of frozen diced potatoes to save on prep.
 They don’t need to be boiled first.

-• Do not stir the chorizo and potatoes too much or the potatoes will get mushy.
-Use a gentle hand to incorporate them.
+• Stirring occasionally.
+The chorizo and potatoes will get mushy if you stir too much.ย Use a gentle hand to incorporate them.

 black cast iron skillet filled with a batch of papas con chorizo with a wooden spoon.

-Papas con chorizo will last in the fridge for up to one week, making it a perfect recipe for meal prep.
+Papas con chorizo will last in the fridge for up to 5 days, making it a perfect recipe for meal prep.
 To reheat, you can use the microwave and zap it in 30-second increments, or heat it in the oven or skillet.

 More Chorizo & Potato Recipes